 While Art Deco isn’t as common in today’s world, it still has its place, and some homeowners really enjoy including different Art Deco elements.
 You can learn more about the history ofthis design style here.

-Rustic is a trendy style today.
+Rustic is a very trendy interior design style today.
 Many homeowners and consumers identify with this style because of its many “natural” touchpoints.
-Experts will often argue that Rustic design includes and encompasses a number of different styles.
+Interior designers will often argue that Rustic interiors include and encompass a number of different styles.
 Because of this, you might notice that Rustic touches on a lot of the different styles we’ve already covered.
 We still think that there are elements or a way of designing a home’s interior that highlights a truly rustic feel.
-Some standard features of the rustic design include natural wood finishes, the use of raw stone and some metals, simplicity, and handmade features.
+Some standard features of the rustic design include natural wood finishes, and the use of other organic materials like stone and some metals.
 Here are some more characteristics:

 No Modern Touches